Good (political party): Formation

 Patricia de Lille is a South African politician.
 She was elected to the National Assembly as a Pan Africanist Congress (PAC) member in 1994.
 She held many leadership positions in the party.
 During the 2003 floor-crossing period, she broke away from PAC and formed the Independent Democrats (ID).
 The party was the first political party in South Africa to be led by a woman that contested elections and won seats.
 In 2010, after meetings between the Democratic Alliance Federal Executive and the Independent Democrats Executive, it was announced that the ID would merge with the Democratic Alliance (DA).
 Members of the Independent Democrats held dual party membership.
 The ID was officially dissolved after the 2014 general elections.

 In March 2011, de Lille was selected by the Democratic Alliance to be the party's mayoral candidate in Cape Town.
 She was subsequently elected Mayor of Cape Town in May 2011.
 She served until October 2018.
 During the last months of her mayoral career, the Democratic Alliance accused de Lille of covering up corruption in the municipality.
 She strongly denied these allegations.
 When De Lille resigned as mayor, she also resigned as a member of the Democratic Alliance, citing that the party had been abusive towards her.
 DA Chief Whip Shaun August and many other councillors, including Mayoral Committee Member for Transport Brett Herron, resigned their positions in protest to the removal of De Lille.
 They were all members of the previous Independent Democrats.
 It was speculated that de Lille would revive the Independent Democrats and that it would be the "kingmaker" in the 2019 provincial election.

 On 18 November 2018, de Lille launched the "For Good" political movement and website.

 On 2 December 2018, de Lille announced the formation of the Good political party in Houghton Estate, a suburb of Johannesburg.

 Leadership

-Patricia de Lille has said that the party's official leadership will be elected after the 2019 elections.
-The party is currently managed by interim leaders.
-The National Leadership Committee consists of 36 members.
-The interim leadership was announced in January 2019 and was as follows: